 Also, provide appropriate credentials and choose connection options before completing the process.

-If the application, login or object name is not shown in the displayed filter lists, type its name in the ‘custom entry’ field, click ‘Add’ and ensure item is checked in the list to add this specific filter
+If the application, login or object name is not shown in the displayed filter lists, type its name in the Custom field, click Add and ensure item is checked in the list to add this specific filter:

-Another important filtering tool is the ‘Logins’ filter.
-Here, we can choose to include or exclude any SQL logins which do not need to be audited per existing requirements.
-As before, simply check specific logins, or add custom ones, and opt to either include or exclude them by choosing the appropriate radio button.
+Another important filtering tool is the Logins filter.
+Here, we can choose to include or exclude any SQL logins which do not need to be audited per existing requirements (usually, system type logins are not necessary to monitor).
+As before, simply check specific logins, or add custom ones, and opt to either include or exclude them by choosing the appropriate radio button:

-One of the most frequent mistakes made when auditing job is being set is skipping the ‘Object’ filter on the database levels.
-More often than not, there are hundreds or thousands of tables, triggers, stored procedures and other database objects with a vast amount of traffic which is frequently irrelevant for the auditing requirements and should be hence excluded to minimize the trail and traffic size.
-Choosing to include only a specific object in the auditing task can decrease auditing trail tenfold or more in most environments.
+One of the most frequent mistakes made when an auditing job is being set is skipping the Objects filter on the database levels.
+More often than not, there are hundreds or thousands of tables, triggers, stored procedures, and other database objects with a vast amount of traffic which is frequently irrelevant for the auditing requirements and should be hence excluded to minimize the trail and traffic size.
+Choosing to include only a specific object in the auditing task can decrease the SQL auditing trail tenfold or more in most environments.

 Advanced filters in ApexSQL Audit take a different approach and combine both server and database levels together.
 They are created by combining an unlimited number of different conditions to filter the auditing trail.
-They can be accessed by clicking on the ‘Advanced’ button and cannot be used together with the simple filters – these will be converted and overwritten.
+They can be accessed from the Additional menu by clicking on the Advanced radio button and cannot be used together with the simple filters – these will be converted and overwritten.

-With this, we conclude our auditing configuration recommendations and best practices.
+With this, we conclude our SQL auditing configuration recommendations and best practices.